hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-database wp_db

-The function for obtaining of all database's parameters.
+This function for obtaining of all database's parameters.

 *******************************************************************